 We are committed to engaging with stakeholders early in a project and 'listening first' to understand the needs of local groups and communities.
-We strive to ensure that our focus on safety is embodied in the communities where we live just as strongly as it is in the locations where we work.
+Safety and protecting our communities are at the forefront of everything we do.

-Meaningful engagement with our communities and Indigenous groups is built on trust and understanding.
+Meaningful engagement with local and Indigenous communities is built on trust and understanding.

 We believe transparent and sustained dialogue is not only a fundamental element of our long-term success, it is simply the right thing to do.

 Contributing positively to the overall health and economic resiliency of the communities in which we live and operate is important to us.
-Our approach is grounded in one of our core values – Responsibility and Accountability.
+Our approach is grounded in one of our core values – Integrity, Trust and Accountability.

 At Keyera, this means understanding the interests and perspectives of our stakeholders and ensuring we deliver on our commitments to them.

-Our engagement with community stakeholders is centered around three key pillars: (i) meaningful dialogue and engagement; (ii) community investment; and (iii) creating opportunity to enhance social and economic well-being.
+Our engagement with community stakeholders is centered around three key pillars: (i) promote meaningful dialogue and engagement; (ii) enhance economic and social wellbeing; and (iii) invest in communities to build capacity and resilience.

 Safety - at the heart of what we do